loganhasson/shipment/README.md

    server output is being improperly redirected to stderr.
 4. Currently, the only option is to set up a 2gb droplet in the NYC2 region.
+5. Currently, the server runs on port 3000.

 ## Todo

+1. Handle SSH authorization issues when re-setting up.
+DigitalOcean allows adding multiple keys with the same name.
+Need to delete existing key locally and remotely when running setup again.
+(Probably should either remove `ship setup` command or do some checking when that command is run.)
+2. Need to deal with commit limit.
+Containers need to be exported every once in a while to clean up Aufs layers.
+3. Run server on port 80 (need to edit base ruby image to expose port 80.)
-1. Save and push application-specific docker images to user's docker account.
+4. Save and push application-specific docker images to user's docker account.
-2. Allow deploying from branches other than master.
+5. Allow deploying from branches other than master.
-3. Error handler *way* better.
+6. Error handler *way* better.
 Need to be able to handle partial setups/deploys.
-4. Look into creating a base image that already includes ruby and postgres containers.
+7. Look into creating a base image that already includes ruby and postgres containers.
 (Requires support from DigitalOcean.)
-5. Look into using `docker attach` to allow viewing logs.
+8. Look into using `docker attach` to allow viewing logs.
-6. Better deal with committing and pushing on `ship this`.
+9. Better deal with committing and pushing on `ship this`.
 Right now, rejected pushes would break everything.
-7. Create simple way to symlink credentials from an `application.yml` or `.env` file.
+10. Create simple way to symlink credentials from an `application.yml` or `.env` file.
-8. Fix messy output during setup and deploy.
+11. Fix messy output during setup and deploy.
 Also, deal with duplicate 'Done.'s when a command is re-run.
-9. Speed everything up.
+12. Speed everything up.
-10. Clean up the classes.
+13. Clean up the classes.
 Most things are doing *way* too much.
-11. Write specs!
+14. Write specs!

 ## Contributing